shinsenter/defer.js/docs/apis.md

 </script>
 ```
 **Example**
-Sometimes, you may want your code to run only when there is user activity.
+Sometimes you want scripts to run only after user interaction.

 The third argument tells `Defer()` to delay executing the function
 and wait until the user starts interacting with your page.